By: Jessica Jansepar Ross, Esq.*

 The Arizona Center for Disability Law (ACDL) has received many calls from parents because their children’s school districts refuse to require that other students and direct care or teaching staff wear masks.
 For students with disabilities who are at increased risk of serious illness from COVID-19, mask requirements for students and staff are an important tool to allow them to return to in-person instruction safely.
 However, many districts are refusing to provide this reasonable accommodation.

-One major reason some school districts will not provide reasonable accommodations is that in June 2021, Arizona passed a state law prohibiting school districts from requiring masking.
+Masks have been a contested issue in Arizona.
+In June 2021, the Arizona legislature passed a state law prohibiting school districts from requiring masking.
 School districts risked losing COVID-19 relief funding if they failed to comply with state law, i.e. if they required masks.
 On September 22, 2021, a judge ruled that the law prohibiting masking was unconstitutional because it was illegally passed as part of the state’s budget.
-The Arizona Attorney General, who represents the state, appealed the judge’s ruling and the case is under review by the Arizona Supreme Court.
-At this time, the anti-mask state law has not gone into effect.
-Nevertheless, many school districts will not require masking while they await the Arizona Supreme Court’s decision about whether the law is unconstitutional.
+This ruling was unanimously upheld by the Arizona Supreme Court on November 2, 2021.
+Though the Arizona law prohibiting requiring masking was found illegal and never actually took effect, the dispute and confusion has led many school districts and charter schools to avoid requiring masks.

 If you believe your child’s school has violated Section 504 and the ADA, you have the option of filing a complaint with the U.S. Department of Education, Office of Civil Rights.